Interested in an insider’s perspective to Argentina? Are you curious as to why Evita and Che are either fanatically loved or hated?

 Tomas Eloy Martinez

 This book captures and brings to life the rawness of energy that is Buenos Aires.
 You can see this energy emanated in the dance and music of the tango.
 The heaviness that borders on a dramatic, always serious yet mesmerizing dance between two dancers.
 And this book, leaves you a little breathless for the city, the tango, for the music, and for life.
 At the end I couldn’t believe it was a story, it was so real that I could only believe it to be true.
-It’s not, while it is fiction it is still captivating.
-The perfect book whether you love the tango or Argentina.
+It’s not.
+It is fiction yet it’s so captivating you can’t help but wish it to real.
+The perfect book whether you love the tango, exceptional stories or Argentina.
 Buy the book or find out more about it on Amazon: The Tango Singer

 Tomas Eloy Martinez